Jueves, 16 de junio de 2022, a las 20:15 horas

 The Virgin of Guadalupe: who has made her dark-skinned?

-It was a little ray of light that came in through the little window.
+It was a little ray of light that came in through the little window. - Circa Mea – Mark Burrows

 Matthew Arace & Jackson Klingelhofer, soloists.

 The text for Circa Mea comes from the Carmina Burana (“Songs from Beuern”), a collection of texts primarily from the 11th and 12th centuries.
 While most of the texts are in Latin, even written by theology students, sacred songs they are not.
 The songs in the Carmina Burana are about gambling, mocking authority, and love.
 The most well-known treatment of Carmina Burana is a setting of twenty four texts by Carl Orff.
+Circa Mea falls into the love song category.
+But by “love” don’t think about long walks on the beach… The driving rhythm, the sense of longing in the phrasing, even the modality – F sharps leaning into Gs, E flats pressing again Ds – this is a song about desire.
+Translation: In my heart there are many sighs for your beauty, which wound me sorely.
+Your eyes shine like rays of the sun, like the flashing of lightning which brightens the darkness. - Papa Loko – Haitian Folk Song/arr.
+Sten Källman

 Modern Haitians are descended from generations of intermarriage between a variety of West African nations, with some influence from the French and the Taino Indians.
 Similarly the Vodou religion has become an effective synthesis of Christianity and West African beliefs.
 Vodou is practiced mainly by poorer, rural Haitians as a way of creating a collective community between the extended family and the nature spirits that they believe respond to singing and dancing.
 Papa Loko is an old and respected Vodou spirit, originally worshiped by the Taino tribe, the natives of Haiti before the French arrived with their African slaves.
 He is the healing power connected to trees and leaves and is the father of all priests, male and female.
 He keeps the rituals and knowledge of the ancients alive.